Evengard/wp-oauth-client/readme.txt

 == Frequently Asked Questions ==
-= I need to customize the plugin or I need support and help? = Please email us at info@xecurify.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
+= I need to customize the plugin or I need support and help? = Please email us at <a href="mailto:info@xecurify.com" target="_blank">info@xecurify.com</a> or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.

-= I don't see any applications to configure.
-I only see Register to miniOrange? = Our very simple and easy registration lets you register to miniOrange.
-OAuth login works if you are connected to miniOrange.
-Once you have registered with a valid email-address and phone number, you will be able to configure applications for OAuth.

 = How to configure the applications? =
-When you want to configure a particular application, you will see a Save Settings button, and beside that a Help button.
-Click on the Help button to see configuration instructions.
+On configure OAuth page, check if your app is already there in default app list, if not then select the custom OAuth 2.0 app or Custom OpenID Connect Provider app based on the protocol supported by your OAuth Server.
+Then click on How to Configure link to see configuration instructions.

 <code>